last-byte/RIPPL/README.md

 ## Usage

-Simply run the executable without any argument and you will get a detailed help/usage.
+Simply run the executable without any argument and you will get a detailed help/usage (only valid for binaries compiled without defining the `OPSEC` macro)

 ```console
 c:\Temp>.\rippl.exe